 Come and learn from one of the greatest female Jiu-Jitsu competitors of all time!

 GB Oceania is proud to announce the GB Awards Night 2019!

 Come celebrate the fantastic year GB Oceania has had in style, and celebrate all of our achievements!

-We will be announcing the GB Oceania Ambassadors for 2020, black belt grading and the GB Oceania Loyalty Award
+We will be announcing the GB Oceania Ambassadors for 2020 and have a massive black belt grading!

 3rd Release Tickets Now On Sale!
 Limited tickets available!

 Get yours now at https://gboceania.eventbrite.com.au!